-If you don’t need to use a line (you’re quoting fewer than six services) simply delete the text from its text box and delete the formula in its rate cell.
+If you're quoting fewer than six services and don’t need to use a line, simply delete the text from its text box and delete the formula in its rate cell.

-You can choose to personalize the sales copy we provided (or write your own).
+You can choose to personalize the sales copy we provided or write your own.

 Go to File > Print.
 Make sure it prints as a single page.
 You can select the PDF option here to save the quote as a PDF to email to the client or you can physically print and mail the quote to the potential client.

 While the lawn care estimate we've given you is fantastic, it's still only second-best to an estimate created in Service Autopilot.